Gloucestershire Jazz Live (GJL)

 NB.
 Additional sectionals may be scheduled, however band members will be informed and reminded about these in prior rehearsals.

-Join a group / Useful resources
+Membership / Useful resources

-* If you need to hire an instrument please click here
+* Hire an instrument: please click here

 GJL gain a third consecutive national education award